 Cassiopeia’s damage ceiling is high but her lane phase is inconsistent.
 The current pace of the game — where roaming mid laners set the tempo — doesn’t favor her immobile poke pattern.
 She can work, but demands a very specific game state to shine.

-Patch 26.8 shipped on April 15, 2026 with several changes that directly shift the mid lane meta:
+Patch 26.13 shipped on June 24, 2026 — the MSI patch — with changes that directly shift the mid lane meta:

 How We Rank Mid Lane Champions